jonschlinkert/idiomatic-contributing/.github/contributing.md

 All contributions are welcome, regardless of experience level:

 - If you're an experienced contributor, please consider sharing your wisdom in this guide.
-- If you're new to GitHub and/or open source development, your perspective is equally valuable (perhaps moreso).
+- If you're new to GitHub and/or open source development, your perspective is equally valuable (perhaps more so).
 What questions do you have?
 What would make it easier for you to contribute?
 Let us know what's on your mind.